tim2000s/Boost-master-v3/README.md

 *UAMSMBBasalMinutes* - 30 mins.
 This is only used overnight when IOB is large enough to trigger UAM, so it doesn't need to be a large value. <br>
 *Boost insulin required percent* - recommended not to exceed 75%.
 Start at 50% and increase as necessary. <br>
 *Target* - Set a target of 6.5mmol/l (120mg/dl) to get started with Boost.
 This provides a cushion as you adjust settings.
 Values below 5.5mmol/l (100mg/DL) are not recommended.<br>

+**Boost Test Platform Branch Additions**

+With Boost and Percent Scale functions, the algorithm can set a 5x current basal rate in this run of the algorithm, with a cap of 2x insulin required, as per normal oref1.
+This is reassesed at each glucose point.

+Enable Boost with High Temp Target is carried through.
+This allows Boost, Percent Scale and Enhanced oref1 to be disabled when a user sets a high temp target, while retaining SMBs.

+Enhanced oref1 is modified from the master version to only fire when deltas are increasing above a rate of 0.5%.
+This should reduce the amount of times it fires when glucose levels are higher, but still allow additional bolusing.

+*Stepcount Features*

+Three stepcount features have been added to the *Boost 4.1* Variant in the Test Platform branch.
+The preferences for this are in a separate section in the Boost Preferences area.

+1. *Inactivity Detection* Inactivity detection determines when the stepcount is below a user defined limit over the previous hour, and increases basal and DynamicISF adjustment factor by a user defined percentage.
+The defaults are 400 steps and increase to 130%.
+2. *Sleep-in protection* Sleep-in protection checks stepcount for a user defined period (in hours) after the Boost start time, and if it is below a user defined threshold, extends the time during which Boost and Percent Scale are disabled.
+The defaults are 2 hours and 250 steps.
+The maximum value for this is now 18 hours.
+3. *Activity detection* Activity detection allows a user to set the number of steps in the past 5 mins, 30 mins and hour as triggers for activity.
+If any of these are true, it will set a user defined lower percentage, to reduce basal and dynamicISF adjustment factor.
+For the five minute setting, it will wait for 15 mins to revert to non-activity.
+The other two settings wait for the value for the period to drop below the threshold.
+The defaults are 420 steps for 5 mins (which corresponds to the 5 minute activity trigger on a Garmin), 1200 for 30 mins and 1800 for 60 mins.
+Profile decrease is set to 80%.

+Both activity detection settings are overridden by a percentage profile switch.

+There are no enable/disable buttons for these settings, however, in both activity detection settings, *if the % value is set to 100, they have no effect*.
+Similarly, *if the Sleep-in protection hours are set to 0, it has no effect*.